ilyasolgun11/paws-play-pp1/README.md

 - The navigation appears on all pages.
 - It contains links to home, about and eligibility.
-- When the user is on a specific page, the link corresponding to their page will have the class "active" and "bg-active", the "active" class applies to the links appearing on screen sizes larger than 786px and applies color and font-weight to the links, the "bg-active" class applies to the links on screen sizes smaller than 786px and applies a background color to the links.
+- When the user is on a specific page, the link corresponding to their page will have the classes "active" and "bg-active", the "active" class applies to the links appearing on screen sizes larger than 786px and applies color and font-weight to the links, the "bg-active" class applies to the links on screen sizes smaller than 786px and applies a background color to the links.

 ## Footer Element <a name="footer-element"></a>